jdevuyst/tableaux/README.md

-# Dynamic Web Tableaux for Public Announcement Logic
+# Dynamic Tableaux for Public Announcement Logic

 A web-based implementation of my 'dynamic' tableau system for public announcement logic.
 I explain some keywords below.
 I will expand this README in the future.